rtazaki1205/geofractal/README.md

 # Introduction to geofractal

-This package allows to compute average geometric cross sections of fractal dust aggregates by means of a statistical distribution model of monomers proposed in Tazaki (submitted to MNRAS).
+This package allows to compute average geometric cross sections of fractal dust aggregates by means of a statistical distribution model of monomers proposed in Tazaki (2021).

 # Terms of use